 Research-driven frameworks support Cardano’s Development Phases.
 They incorporate peer-reviewed insights with evidence-based methods.

-This creates a strong foundation, which serves as the launchpad to move towards the next generation of the blockchain network as well the ADA token.
+This creates a strong foundation, which serves as the launchpad to move toward the next generation of the blockchain network and the ADA token.

 The Cardano cryptocurrency uses the proof-of-stake protocol to ensure less energy is consumed during the block production phase.